redwoodjs/redwood/docs/docs/realtime.md

 Subscriptions are part of the GraphQL specification, whereas live queries are not.

-There are times where subscriptions are well-suited for a realtime problem — and in some cases live queries may be a better fit.
-Later we’ll explore the pros and cons of each approach and how best to decide that to use and when.
+There are times where subscriptions are well-suited for a realtime problem and in some cases live queries may be a better fit.
+Later we’ll explore the pros and cons of each approach and how best to decide which to use and when.

 ### Defer and Stream

-[Stream and defer](https://the-guild.dev/graphql/yoga-server/docs/features/defer-stream) are directives that allow you to improve latency for clients by sending the most important data as soon as it's ready.
+[Defer and stream](https://the-guild.dev/graphql/yoga-server/docs/features/defer-stream) are directives that allow you to improve latency for clients by sending the most important data as soon as it's ready.

 As applications grow, the GraphQL operation documents can get bigger.
 The server will only send the response back once all the data requested in the query is ready.
-However, not all requested data is of equal importance, and the client may not need all of the data at once.
+But not all requested data is of equal importance, and the client may not need all of the data at once.

 #### Using Defer

-The `@defer`` directive allows you to post-pone the delivery of one or more (slow) fields grouped in an inlined or spread fragment.
+The `@defer` directive allows you to postpone the delivery of one or more (slow) fields grouped in an inlined or spread fragment.

 #### Using Stream

-The '@stream' directive allows you to stream the individual items of a field of the list type as the items are available.
+The `@stream` directive allows you to stream the individual items of a field of the list type as the items are available.

 :::info
 The `@stream` directive is currently **not** supported by Apollo GraphQL client.